nyagamunene/supermq-docs/docs/cli.md

 supermq-cli domains get all $ADMIN_ACCESS
 ```

 After running this command, you will receive information about all domains.
-The output should look something like this:
+The output should look someclient like this:

 ```bash
 {